samsmit362/HismithControl/README.md

 4) Select Hismith device in the combo box or some similar which you plan to use.
 Press "Test Webcam+Hismith".\
 By default it will start Hismith on mostly very low speed 5, which you can change to any other for check how good it can track all without errors.\
 After 10 seconds it will show in top average speed value.
-5) If you plan to use other device or for getting the best results **it is highly recommended to run "Get Statistics Data"** (also it is recommended to run on same configuration which you mostly plan to use), it will takes ~20 minutes.\
+5) If you plan to use other device or for getting the best results **it is highly recommended to run "Get Hismith Statistics Data"** (also it is recommended to run on same configuration which you mostly plan to use), it will takes ~20 minutes.\
-In this case it will automatically run Hismith from 1-2-3-to-"Hismith Speed Limit" (max_allowed_hismith_speed in settings.xml) (by default 50) for about 3+7 seconds on each speed.\
+In this case it will automatically run Hismith in range: "Start Speed"-"End Speed" (by default: 1-100) for about 3+7 seconds on each speed.\
-So if you plan to use a higher speed than 50 you need to set "Hismith Speed Limit" to 100 or lower.
 6) You can also run "Test Performance" in my case avg_dt_\* results are ~42 (milliseconds) max_dt_\* ~67-93 and it is enough for get good results.\
 Than low values than more accurate and often application will can control the device.
 7) **Highly recommended to use special VLC build with milliseconds support for get best results** (standard VLC currently doesn't support it, it can sync only by seconds) you can find it in the latest artifacts in 3rdParty VLC fork project:\